papcharis/volUnteer-database-mobile-app/README.md

 # volUnteer-database-mobile-app
 Mobile app for handling volunteers and voluntary activities.
 Databases course (AUTH)

-You can see a walkthrough-preview of the app down below:
+You can see a walkthrough-preview of the app down below(The link of the web-app is inactive temporarily):

 ![](./images/walkthrough-images/1.jpg)
 ![](./images/walkthrough-images/2.jpg)